Zachary-MacArthur/Technical-Challenge/README.md

 Added a language translation for French and English

-Fixed Next.js hydration error with useEffect
+Fixed Next.js hydration error with useEffect and local storage

 Fixed .svg rendering problems with Next.js